Hire in Poland

 |Total (up to limit)||20.48 – 24.64||13.71||33.19 – 35.85|

-* Once an individual’s gross remuneration exceeds 30 average estimated national salaries for a given year (PLN177,660.00 for 2022), contributions toward these funds cease.
+* Once an individual’s gross remuneration exceeds 30 average estimated national salaries for a given year (PLN 208 050.00 for 2023), contributions toward these funds cease.

 ** Accident fund contributions are calculated based on the number of individuals registered for accident insurance and the activity of the payer specified under the employer’s statistical REGON number (according to the Polish Classification of Business Activities-PKD).
 The level of the accident fund is determined through the decision of social security authorities.